MatthewLoller/VeribasePlugin/docs/json-examples.md

   "content": "%USERNAME% has levelled %SKILL%", "extra": {
     "levelledSkills": {
-      // These are the skills that dinked
+      // These are the skills that veribaseed
       "Skill name": 30
     },
     "allSkills": {